As businesses evolve, traditional HR practices are falling behind.

 What is talent operations?

-Talent ops has become more structured very recently.
-Consequently, the understanding of the function is vastly different in organisations across the board.
+Consequently, the understanding of the function is vastly different in organizations across the board.
 However, some fundamentals remain consistent and imperative to the function.
-We've listed out the fundamental pillars of talent ops for you:

 1. Stakeholder management

-Talent ops sit within the talent team but cuts horizontally.
-It interfaces with every team in the company.
-A large chunk of the day-to-day in the life of a talent ops professional goes into working with multiple teams to set the recruitment stack up, get the legal contracts with vendors going, project talent needs with multiple teams and leaders, and schedule interviews for every new candidate.
+A large chunk of a talent ops professional's day-to-day life involves working with multiple teams to set the recruitment stack up, get the legal contracts with vendors going, project talent needs with multiple teams and leaders, and schedule interviews for every new candidate.

 The function is crucial to keep the lights on for the entire talent team.
-From ensuring a flawless candidate experience on one hand and building data transparency for the entire company and the leadership, the role is challenging and vivid at the same time.
+From ensuring a flawless candidate experience on the one hand and building data transparency for the entire company and the leadership, the role is challenging and vivid at the same time.

 2. Setting up the scalable processes

 Usually, the need for talent ops surfaces only after the company scales to a certain size.
 In a smaller team, the talent function is just getting by, using ad-hoc setups and hacked-together collaborative tools.
-However, regardless of the size of your team, everything from sourcing, engaging, scheduling interviews, and rolling out offers needs to be optimised for efficiency and scale.
-That's mostly the first challenge any talent ops person needs to tackle.

-3. Custodian of the recruitment tech stack
+3. Custodian of the recruitment tech stack and recruiting tools

 The recruitment ops function has to also be responsible for finding the next best tool to add to the tech stack with the end goal of increasing the recruiter yield.